logo academy

 • Keep the profit

-In addition to having experienced an incredible bullish trend in the first month of 2021, which allowed it to stay above $180 at least until August, the AAVE token has a number of advantages within the lending system of the same name.
+The AAVE token has seen a significant bullish trend in the first month of 2021, which allowed it to stay above $180 until at least August.
+It offers several advantages within the lending system of the same name.

-We have seen that Aave issues two types of tokens: aTokens, representing deposited assets that are issued to creditors so that they can collect interest on deposits, and the AAVE token, on which the ecosystem is based.
+Aave issues two types of tokens: the aToken, which represents deposited assets and is issued to creditors so that they can collect interest on deposits; and the AAVE token, which forms the basis of the ecosystem.

-AAVE offers its holders several advantages.
-For example, AAVE borrowers are not charged a fee if they take out loans denominated in the token.
-In addition, borrowers who use AAVE as collateral get a discount on fees.
+Holders of AAVE enjoy several benefits.
+For example, AAVE debtors are not charged a fee if they take out loans denominated in the token.
+Additionally, borrowers who use AAVE as collateral receive a commission discount.
+Finally, staking AAVE on the Aave app allows users to receive a periodic incentive in AAVE.

 Related